wirshingh/mitos-hydra-loop/README.md

 ### Summary
 This script will run MITOS on Hydra using assembled mitochondrial contigs in '.fasta' format.

-All results will be in a directory named 'mitos_All_results'.
+All of the results will be in a directory named 'mitos_All_results'.

-The most important files will be copied and renamed with sample names to the directory 'mitos_renamed_results'.
+All useful files for downstream analyses (e.g., sequences and annotations) will be copied and renamed with sample names to the directory 'mitos_renamed_results'.

+All final genes for each sample will copied to the directory 'mitos_Final_Genes'.

 To prepare the job file, see 'To Run the Job' below.